4–7 May 2026 • Chicago, IL

 3:30 PM -

-Experiences with New 765 kV Transmission Evolving Power System Oscillations Power System Protection with High Inverter-Based Resources Model Transparency and Human Validation Intelligent & Low-Carbon Data Centers Grid Modernization in Motion Metropolitan IOU Reliability Challenges A Nation at Risk: Cross-Sector Alliances
+Experiences and challenges with new 765 kV transmission line design Evolving Power System Oscillations in the Era of IBRs and Large Load Interconnections Power System Protection with High Inverter-Based Resources (IBRs) Model Transparency and Human Validation: Building Trust in AI for Grid Asset Inspection Intelligent & Low-Carbon Data Centers: AI’s Role in Power System Decarbonization Grid Modernization in Motion: Lessons from Large-Scale Automation Metropolitan IOUs' Reliability Challenges and Successes A Nation at Risk: Forging a Cross-Sector Alliance to Confront the Power Industry's Workforce Crisis

 Data Center Stage